mohamad-amin/SayehComputer/report/README.md

 #### Clear Window Pointer `nop`

 #### **Move Register** `mvr` (0001-D-S)
 We need to clocks to execute this operation.
-In the first clock we move the data of the `Rd` register to `DataBus` and in the second clock we move the data in the `DataBus` to the `Rd` register.
+In the first clock we move the data of the `Rs` register to `DataBus` and in the second clock we move the data in the `DataBus` to the `Rd` register.
 So in the first clock we:

 - Set `shadow` to `1` to let `IROut[11:8]` go to `Right` input of `RegisterFile` as selection bits for `Rd` and `Rs`  registers that are defined by `D` and `S` in instruction bit representation.
 - Set `B15to0` and `ALUout_on_Databus` to `1` to send the data of the `Rs` register to the `DataBus` through the `ALU`.